 For example, on gambling sites it is normal for a large proportion of revenues (e.g. over 50%) to be generated by a small number (around 5%) of players (often called VIPs).
 These players make large deposits and visit sites more often than lower value players.
 One might conclude that sites should focus on attracting these very high value players by offering high bonuses and high minimum deposit levels.

-This would be a false conclusion because it ignores the process of becoming a VIP and how most VIPs either originate from lower value players or become one later on.
+This would be a false conclusion because it ignores the process of becoming a VIP and how most VIPs originate from lower value players and once they become a VIP they are unlikely to remain one indefinitely.
 Due to changes in circumstance and lifestyle people are continuously moving between different player segments, including VIPs.
 To analyse VIP players in isolation is folly.

 VIP Gaming Sites: